The royals of coradova, BOOK 2

 Brielle Parker no longer believes in fairytales—not when her life in the country has led to nothing but heartache.
 When she first meets the second-born prince of Coradova, she refuses to be dazzled by his teasing smile and inviting blue eyes.
-After all, she’s not looking for her happily-ever-after.

 But the charming Prince Ashton is impossible to resist.

 During their summer together in Coradova, the sparks continue to fly until Brielle can no longer deny her growing feelings for him.
 When her twin sister gives her heart to Ashton as well, Brielle must choose between her twin, or the prince who made her believe that love is worth the risk.

 EXCERPT FROM HEART CAPTIVATED

 We were shown to our separate guest rooms on the third floor.
 My room was large with an attached sitting area, golden floral print walls and a cozy array of French antique furniture.
 Glass doors opened out onto a private balcony on the northeast wall of the palace, overlooking the cliffs and shimmering expanse of sea.

 There was a knock on my still open door.
 I turned to see Ashton filling the doorway.